VIEW THE GALLERY

 I want you to prepare a development plan with all of the necessary steps to make the software and hardware for this camera, including which APIs and services I should use, and which scripts I should write.

 As it turns out, ChatGPT is great at writing code.
-Sure, this may be common knowledge now, but at the time, this was cutting edge stuff!
+Sure, this may be common knowledge now, but at the time I started, this was cutting edge stuff!
 And I won't lie, it was really easy.
-So easy that I'm struggling with what to write here.
-There's no secret to it.
-It was very similar to working with an engineer at work, but with our interaction only being through text and me serving as the implementer and tester of code.
+It's very similar to working with an engineer, but with our interaction only being through text and me serving as the implementer and tester of code.

 Not all of it was written by the bot.
-The printer, which is a critical piece of the puzzle, was implemented by the talented Mike Manh - a real developer.
-Mike joined me over the summer as a technical consultant and development partner, and played a role in helping get my prototype off the wall and into a handheld format (more on that later).
+The printer implementation, which is a critical piece of the puzzle, was implemented by the incredibly talented Mike Manh - a real developer, via an awesome repo built by Javl.
+Mike joined me over the summer of 2023 as a technical consultant and development partner, and played a role in helping get the first prototype off the wall and into a handheld format.

 Thanks to manufacturing shortages and global supply chain issues, Raspberry Pis were nearly impossible to get at the time.
 I happened to have a Pi 4 inside of a smart mirror that I recently built.
 The mirror has a camera inside of it which I use for facial recognition, so it made for a perfect stand-in until I was able to get better hardware later.